Partial inversion of the elliptic operator to speed up computation of likelihood in Bayesian inference: Introduction

 Bayes's theorem is commonly accepted as a consistent way to incorporate new knowledge into a probabilistic description.
 It may be formulated as (\cite{Tarantola2004} Ch.\ 1.5)

-where $\pp_z(z)$ is the prior pdf of $Z$, $\pp(y|z)$ is the likelihood as a function of $y$ for fixed prior $Z$ and $\pp(z|y)$ is the posterior probability density of $Z$ conditioned on the data $y$.
+where $\pp_z(z)$ is the pdf of $Z$, $\pp(y|z)$ is the likelihood as a function of $y$ for fixed prior $Z$ and $\pp(z|y)$ is the posterior pdf of $Z$ conditioned on the data $y$.
 We follow the notation from \cite{MarzoukXiu09}.
-Most computational approaches determine the pdfs \cite{marzouk:2007:JCP, Marzouk:2009, Stuart2010, rosic2013parameter}.

-To simplify notation, we will use $\pp^y(z)$ instead of $\pp(z|y)$ and $L(z)$ to denote the likelihood function $\pp(y|z)$.
-Equation~\ref{eq:iIIa} can be written as
+Numerical approaches for computing a posterior pdf were developed in \cite{marzouk:2007:JCP, Marzouk:2009, Stuart2010, rosic2013parameter}.
+Assuming independence on the measurement noise $\varepsilon=(\varepsilon_1,\ldots, \varepsilon_{n_y})$, the likelihood function becomes